Our lobby is open 9:00-4:30, Monday-Friday. We also offer virtual appointments.

 Family Law

-• Share This: Share Family Law on FacebookShare Family Law on LinkedInShare Family Law on Twitter
+• Share This: Share Family Law on FacebookShare Family Law on LinkedInShare Family Law on X

-Experience what it’s really like to be a family lawyer.
+Experience what it’s really like to be a family lawyer by providing advice to clients and preparing documentation for Family Law Court Orders

 Are you interested in becoming a family lawyer?
 Leo Cussen Centre for Law trains people with a law degree to become practical lawyers.
 Our training is about putting you in a simulated environment so that you experience what it’s really like to solve family law issues in legal practice.
 This internship focuses on legal research and communication skills, identifying Parenting and Property Arrangements, and preparing court documents for a client whose children are missing, possibly taken out of the country.